 THE ARTIFICIAL KIDNEY

-Patients suffering from kidney disease took advantage of a new “artificial kidney,” the forerunner of dialysis, at Minneapolis General Hospital (now Hennepin County Medical Center), which was funded in part by the Foundation.
+Patients suffering from kidney disease took advantage of a new “artificial kidney,” the forerunner of dialysis, at what is now Hennepin County Medical Center, which was funded in part by the Foundation.

 1957